 World Premiere of 'Unchained' with the Los Angeles Philharmonic

-The Los Angeles Philharmonic will premiere 'Unchained,' for large orchestra, on February 24th, 25th and 26th, 2017 in concerts conducted by James Gaffigan.
+The Los Angeles Philharmonic premiered 'Unchained,' for large orchestra, on February 24th, 25th and 26th, 2017 in concerts conducted by James Gaffigan.

 'James Matheson' Now Available